Yetnebersh Nigussie

-Life and education
+Early life and education

-Yetnebersh Nigussie lost her eyesight at the age of 5.
+Yetnebersh Nigussie lost her eyesight at the age of 5 due to a meningitis infection.
 She describes this instance as an opportunity as it helped her to escape from the early marriage which was widely exercised in Amhara region, at the place where Yetnebersh was born.
-She attended her primary classes in Shashemane Catholic School for the Blind, then joined Menelik II Senior Secondary School (an inclusive school) and studied there until 12th grade.
-In addition to her academic involvement in the school, she has chaired more than 6 students’ clubs including the students’ counsel.
-Joining Addis Ababa University, she attained her undergraduate degree in law and her master's in social work.
+She attended her primary classes at Shashemane Catholic School for the Blind, then joined Menelik II Senior Secondary School (an inclusive school) and studied there until 12th grade.
+In addition to her academic involvement in the school, she has chaired more than 6 students' clubs including the students' counsel.
+She attended Addis Ababa University, where she attained her undergraduate degree in law and her master's in social work.
 Continuously involved in extracurricular activities, she chaired the AAU Anti-AIDS movement 2004–05 and founded the Addis Ababa University (AAU) Female Students Association in 2006 as well as served as the first president of the association.